-Japanese automaker Honda has agreed to pay $96.5 million to settle an investigation centered on defective Takata airbags in its vehicles.
+Japanese automaker Honda has agreed to pay $96.5 million to settle an investigation centered on defective Takata vehicle airbags.
 According to a CBS news report, the lawsuits came from the attorneys general in 46 states, three U.S. territories and Washington D.C.
 The settlement concludes an investigation into the automaker’s alleged failure to inform government regulators and consumers about a risk of rupture in the front airbags, designed and made by Takata Corp.
 When the airbags ruptured, they could send metal fragments flying into the passenger compartment.
 At least 14 people have died in the U.S. from ruptured Takata airbags and more than 200 have been injured.

 What the Settlement Does